The Economy’s Impact on HR in 2026 (And How to Respond)

 How to Respond

 • Create flexible hiring plans.
 Develop scenarios for different economic conditions.
-Know which positions are essential and which can be delayed if budgets tighten.
+Know which positions are essential and which can wait if budgets tighten.

 • Consider variable compensation structures.
-Performance bonuses and profit-sharing align employee compensation with company performance.
+Performance bonuses and profit-sharing align pay with company performance.
 When times are good, employees benefit.
 When times are tight, fixed costs stay manageable.

 3. Globalization: Managing a Borderless Workforce